pstlab/oRatio/README.md

 In addition to an identifier of the reasoner which generated it and an identifier of the task itself, each task has a name `task_name`, corresponding to the associated predicate as defined in one of the domain files, a set of parameter names `par_names`, defined in the domain files, and a set of parameter values `par_values`, a value for each parameter, established by the planner.

 ### Verification of executability and execution
-During execution, executors need to know if tasks can be executed at a certain time and to communicate the start of execution.
+During the execution of the generated plans, the executors need to know if tasks can be started or ended at a certain time and to communicate the start and the end of the task execution.
 For this reason oRatio expects the invoking module to implement some ROS services.

-During execution, the executors associated to the reasoners invoke some ROS services that allow the dispatching of the tasks on the invoking layers.
-In other words, these services constitute the junction point between the reasoning process and the execution process and, therefore, must be implemented according to specific needs.

-There are two main services to implement: `can_start`, of type `deliberative_tier/can_start`, which is used to check the current executability of a given task, and `start_task`, of type `deliberative_tier/start_task`, which requires the starting of the execution of a given task.
-These two services are similar.
-The `can_start` service, in particular, structured as follows:
+Specifically, the implementation of four ROS services of typr `deliberative_tier/task_service` is required, which are structured as follows:

 ```
-string task_name
-string[] par_names
-string[] par_values
+task task
 ---
-bool can_start
+bool success
 ```

-Through this service, specifically, reasoners can ask the invoking modules if a particular task, whose name is `task_name`, with the parameters `par_names` assuming the values `par_values`, can be executed at a specific time.
-The negative response from the invoking module turns into a delay request at the start of the activity.

-The `start_task` service, on the contrary, structured as follows:
+The four services are:
+1. `can_start`, which returns a boolean indicating whether, at the moment of the service invocation, the task can start;
+2. `start_task`, which requires the starting of the given task and returns a boolean indicating whether the task has actually started;
+3. `can_end`, which returns a boolean indicating whether, at the moment of the service invocation, the task can end;
+4. `end_task`, which requires the ending of the given task and returns a boolean indicating whether the task has actually  ended;

+### Closing the tasks
+Once the tasks have been started, the reasoners wait to receive a message indicating their termination.
+Specifically, the termination of a task is done by means of the `task_finished` service of type `deliberative_tier/task_finished`, which is structured as follows:

 ```
-uint64 reasoner_id
-uint64 task_id
-string task_name
-string[] par_names
-string[] par_values
+task task
+bool success
 ---
-bool started
+bool ended
 ```

-Through this service, specifically, reasoners can ask the invoking modules to start the execution of a particular task, whose name is `task_name`, with the parameters `par_names` assuming the values `par_values`.
-The id of the reasoner and of the task are used by the invoking module to communicate, at a later time, the result of the execution of the task.
+Note that this service can be invoked by any ROS node, as long as the information identifying the task is available (i.e., the reasoner id and the task id).
+In addition to the information that identifies the task, the node responsible for managing the task must also communicate the success of the execution.
+If the task has failed, in particular, it will be the task of the corresponding reasoner to generate an alternative plan, if possible, which allows the achievement of the set objectives.